Since the United States declared independence from the British in 1776, the uniforms of its troops have changed

 Uniforms have evolved over time to reflect different eras and conflicts, as well as to take advantage of tactical and technological advancements.
 As this article from US Army Uniform history points out, some of the changes were minor, while others significantly altered the appearance of the US Army.
-We gathered a variety of paintings and old and current photographs, including some of the war re-enactors, to highlight the significant advancements in US Army uniforms.
+We gathered a variety of paintings and old and current photographs, including some of the war re-enactors, to highlight the evolution of U.S. military uniforms.

 U.S. Army Uniform – Early America (1775-1833)